firasuke/awesome-systemd/README.md

 program with automated log rotation and full POSIX regular expression support
 * [socklog2](https://smarden.org/socklog2/): A small and secure replacement for syslogd
+* [stumpless](https://github.com/goatshriek/stumpless): A C logging library
+built for high performance and a rich feature set
 * [syslog-ng](https://github.com/syslog-ng/syslog-ng): An enhanced log daemon,
 supporting a wide range of input and output methods: syslog, unstructured text, message queues, databases (SQL and NoSQL alike), and more